caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 ## Implementing placeholder support

 You should not process placeholders when ummarshaling your Caddyfile.
-Instead, unmarshal the placeholders as strings in your configuration and evaluate them during either your module's execution or `Provision()` using a `caddy.Replacer`.
+Instead, unmarshal the placeholders as strings in your configuration and evaluate them during either your module's execution (e.g. `ServeHTTP()` for HTTP handlers, `Match()` for matchers, etc.) or in the `Provision()` step, using a `caddy.Replacer`.

 ### Examples